In AKVIS Coloriage, the Toolbar changes when switching between the Before and After tabs and looks like this:

 Eyedropper .
 The tool allows selecting colors from the image.

 Hand .
 The tool lets you scroll the image when it does not fit within Image Window at the desired scale.
-To use it click on the button, bring the cursor over the image, and while keeping the left mouse button pressed move in the desired direction.
-The hot-key is H.
+To use it, click the button, bring the cursor over the image, and while keeping the left mouse button pressed move in the desired direction.
+The hotkey is H.

 Double-clicking on the tool’s icon on the Toolbar makes the image fit the window.

 Zoom .
-The tool lets you change the image’s scale.
-To zoom in left click on the image.
-To zoom out left click with Alt on the image.
-The hot-key is Z.
+The tool lets you change the image scale.
+To zoom in, click the image.
+To zoom out, click the image with Alt.
+The hotkey is Z.